 - U.S. Court of Federal Claims Bar Association

-- Listed by Chambers USA as one of "America's Leading Lawyers for Business - Up and Coming" in Government Contracts (2017-2019)
+- Listed by Chambers USA as one of “America's Leading Lawyers for Business” for Government Contracts (2020-2023) and “America's Leading Lawyers for Business - Up and Coming” (2017-2019) in Government Contracts

 J.D., magna cum laude, Georgetown University Law Center; Order of the Coif

 Current Developments Editor, Georgetown Journal of Legal Ethics

 - Law Clerk for the Honorable Lawrence S. Margolis, U.S. Court of Federal Claims (2006-2007)